upmaru/memovee-tama/router/classify.md

   <reasoning>
     - The user is asking to modify ONLY the visual presentation/formatting of existing results, so the correct class is "patch".

-    - Routing to "patch" will provide access to tooling that will allow the modification of the results rendering/display format.
+    - Routing to "patch" will provide access to tooling that will allow the modification of the results rendering/display format or column order of a table.

     - CRITICAL: "patch" is ONLY for visual/display changes, NOT for changing search parameters like sorting, filtering, or data content.
   </reasoning>